cash vs. credit in puerto rico

 With all that said, here are my go-to credit cards:

-- Amazon Prime Rewards Visa Signature Card – In Puerto Rico, you must be a Amazon Prime member to receive free shipping from Amazon.
+- Amazon Prime Rewards Visa Signature Card – In Puerto Rico, having an Amazon Prime membership is a MUST.
+It’s the only way to receive free shipping from Amazon.
 This membership also qualifies you for the Amazon Prime Rewards Visa Card which provides 5% back on all purchases on Amazon.com.
 Now that Amazon started collecting the 11.5%(!) sales tax in Puerto Rico, using this card can soften the blow.

 - Sam’s Club Mastercard – There is no Costco on the west side of the island (yet!) so a Sam’s Club membership is another must have.
 The Sam’s Club Mastercard provides 5% cash back on gas and 3% on dining and travel.
 Strangely though, you only receive 1% back at Sam’s Club itself which is why we actually use the card below in the store…

-- Citi Double Cash Mastercard – This is what we use on everything else (including income taxes!).
+- Citi Double Cash Mastercard – This is what we use on everything else.
 This card is dead simple; you get 2% back on anything and everything.
-One place we didn’t pull this card out was in Japan though, because they charge foreign transaction fees.
+One place we didn’t pull this card out was in Japan though, because this card charges foreign transaction fees.
 However, the other two cards above don’t, so we were well covered.